-Today I’m going to share a beginner’s meditation script.
-You can use this script to get started with meditation.
-You’ll find it very easy and relaxing.
+Today I’m going to share one of my favorite mindfulness scripts.
+You can use this script to get started with your own meditation practice.
+It is very easy and relaxing.

 The directions are in bold.
 Below each of the steps, you will find a scientific explanation for why that step matters, and some tips.
 You might also like to read my guide, How to do meditation at home.